-Our staff will identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
-They will provide a safe environment in which children can learn.
+- 13. Our staff will identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
+They will provide a safe environment in which children can learn. - 14.
 We are committed to identifying children who may benefit from early help.
-Early help means providing support as soon as a problem emerges at any point in a child's life.

-The DSL and their deputies, role is to advise on safeguarding concerns, support others to carry out their safeguarding duties and liaise with other agencies.
+Early help means providing support as soon as a problem emerges at any point in a child's life. - 15.
+The DSL and their deputy's role are to advise on safeguarding concerns, support others to carry out their safeguarding duties and liaise with other agencies. - 16.
 All teachers, including the Executive Headteacher in accordance with the Teachers' Standards 2012 will safeguard children's well-being and maintain public trust in the teaching profession as part of their professional duties.